 Also of interest is that Elkton has more people living here who work in computers and math than 95% of the places in the US.

-A relatively large number of people in Elkton telecommute to their jobs.
-Overall, about 22.58% of the workforce works from home.
-While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
+One interesting thing about the economy is that relatively large numbers of people worked from their home: 22.58% of the workforce.
+While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 Overall, Elkton’s crime rate is one of the lowest in the nation, which makes a great place to live if safety is an important concern.

-As is often the case in a small town, Elkton doesn't have a public transportation system that people use for their commute.
+Elkton is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

-In terms of college education, Elkton is nearly on par with the US average for all cities of 21.84%: 17.88% of adults 25 and older in Elkton have a bachelor's degree or advanced degree.
+The percentage of adults in Elkton who are college-educated is close to the national average for all communities of 21.84%: 17.88% of the adults in Elkton have a bachelor's degree or advanced degree.

 The per capita income in Elkton in 2022 was $48,932, which is upper middle income relative to Florida, and wealthy relative to the rest of the US.
 This equates to an annual income of $195,728 for a family of four.
 However, Elkton contains both very wealthy and poor people as well.